 If you are comparing your property to a group of properties smaller than the entire municipality or neighbourhood, then you will need to research their assessments and market values (either sale prices - preferably adjusted to July 1 - or appraised market values).
 You then find their level of assessment by dividing their individual assessments by their individual market values.
 It may not be sufficient to pick only one or two other properties -- you will usually need to provide evidence for a larger group of properties in order to show a trend of over or under assessment.

 See the Tips for Equity-Based Submissions for what assessment information you can obtain on individual properties from BC Assessment.

 Based on Steps 1 to 3, is your property inequitably assessed compared to your comparison group of similar properties?
 The following questions should assist you in determining whether your have sufficient evidence to support your case:

-Click on the link for: Tips on Equity-Based Submissions
+Click on the links for:

 How do I obtain equity statistics?